 Coco Yanan Hu

-Ms. Hu continues to lead an active career as a recitalist, chamber musician, orchestral musician, and soloist.
-She has also been invited to judge multiple competitions and teach at music festivals such as Sunshine International Music Festival, Satori Strings Competition… In an interview with Dana Point Times, Ms. Hu described her music career as a “journey filled with passion, persistence, joy and love of music.”
+Ms. Hu has been invited to judge multiple competitions and teach at music festivals such as Montecito International Music Festival, Sunshine International Music Festival and Satori Strings Competition.
+She has been invited to be the committee member of Schoenfeld International String Competition 2018.
+In an interview with Dana Point Times, Ms. Hu described her music career as a “journey filled with passion, persistence, joy and love of music.”